mycontroller-org/server/README.md

 ![lint workflow](https://github.com/mycontroller-org/backend/actions/workflows/lint.yaml/badge.svg)
 ![build workflow](https://github.com/mycontroller-org/backend/actions/workflows/build.yaml/badge.svg)

-MyController.org version 2.x is in early development stage.
+MyController.org version 2.x is in alpha stage.

-**WARNING:** Huge change will be expected on each commit.
+**WARNING:** Change will be expected on each commit.
 At this moment this version is not ready for the production environment.
+However you can give a try and report issues.

 ### Demo
 * https://demo-v2.mycontroller.org